At a glance

 All-round support through your studies

-Can my working hours at work be combined with my lectures?
-Will it be possible to gain experience abroad despite my care responsibilities?
-Students at Goethe University are not left alone with questions like these: In the university-wide ELVIS project with its 16 sub-projects, appropriate offers are created together with the departments to comprehensively support students in a wide variety of life situations and study phases.
-ELLVIS stands for: Successful teaching and learning – diversity and international studies.
+Students at Goethe University aren't left alone with questions like these: The university-wide ELLVIS project, with its 16 sub-projects, collaborates with departments to create comprehensive support programs for students in diverse life situations and study phases.
+ELLVIS stands for: Successful Teaching and Learning – Diversity and Internationality in Studies.

 Sub-projects at a glance